jurgob/weather_forecast/README.md

 ## Install it

+* be sure you have node version <= 6.0 installed on your machine
 * clone the project
 * set this env variable:  ```REACT_APP_OWM_API_KEY=[your openweathermap api key]```
 * install all the dependence with ```sh npm install ```